jwwangchn/AI-TOD/README.md

 ## Description

 AI-TOD comes with 700,621 object instances for eight categories across 28,036 aerial images.
 Compared to existing object detection datasets in aerial images, the mean size of objects in AI-TOD is about 12.8 pixels, which is much smaller than others.

 ![](demo/size_ratios.png)

 ## Download

-You can download the dataset on [Google Driver](https://drive.google.com/drive/folders/1mokzFtLCjyqalSEajYTUmyzXvOHAa4WX?usp=sharing).
+You can download the dataset on [Google Drive](https://drive.google.com/drive/folders/1mokzFtLCjyqalSEajYTUmyzXvOHAa4WX?usp=sharing) or [Baidu Drive](https://pan.baidu.com/s/1r2C_fBwQL4q2NRmDM3-RUw) (Password: 0ire).

 ## Evaluation
-Training and Validation sets are publicly available.
-If you want to report the accuracies on test set, please send the results on test set to jwwangchn@gmail.com.
+Training, Validation and Testing sets are both publicly available now.
+We report the COCO style performance in the original paper, you can use the [cocoapi-aitod](https://github.com/jwwangchn/cocoapi-aitod) to evaluate the model performance.

 ## Citation

-If you use this dataset in your research, please cite this paper.
+If you use this dataset in your research, please cite these papers.

 ```
 @inproceedings{AI-TOD_2020_ICPR,